msunil10052/Multivariate-Time-Series-Forecasting/README.md

 # Modeling Methods:

-Here the dataset is

-There are perhaps three classes of methods that might be interesting to explore on this problem; they are:
+There are three classes of methods that might be interesting to explore on this problem; they are:

-* Classical Linear Methods.
+* Classical Forecasting Methods.
 * Machine Learning Methods.
 * Deep Learning Methods.